The desire to wander in the time of the COVID-19 pandemic

 Posted on 13th Apr 2020 by Bob Heffill

 The word ‘unprecedented’ is being widely used about this pandemic.
 The numbers affected are huge, and measures in place to help stop the spread are some of the most severe I can remember.
-However, there have been a number of global events which have had a significant impact on the travel business since I started Hike Japan in 2003, seventeen years ago:
+However, there have been a number of global events which have had a significant impact on the travel business since I started Hike Japan in 2003, eighteen years ago:

 .
 In the couple of years before I decided to embark on this venture, there had been the September 11 2001 (9/11) attacks and the subsequent ‘War on Terrorism’.

 .
 The Iraq War, the Second Gulf War, started on 20 March 2003.

 .
 The world was also dealing two SARS pandemics at the time which, like COVID-19, originated in China, in 2002 and 2004.